 Alison M. Gingeras is a curator and writer based in New York and Warsaw.
-Her curatorial history spans from the Solomon R. Guggenheim Museum, New York; Centre Georges Pompidou, Paris; and Palazzo Grassi, Venice, to the storefront curatorial space Oko in Manhattan’s East Village.
+Her curatorial history spans from the Solomon R. Guggenheim Museum, New York; Centre Pompidou, Paris; and Palazzo Grassi, Venice, to the storefront curatorial space Oko in Manhattan’s East Village.
 She is currently an adjunct curator at Dallas Contemporary.
 Independent publisher Heinzfeller Nileisist published Totally My Ass and Other Essays, a collection of Gingeras’s writings, in 2019.

 Photo: Piotr Uklański, Untitled (Gingerass), 2003 (detail)

 The Best a Man Can Be?